jsirianni3/one-year-of-calls/README.md

 # one-year-of-calls
-A processing sketch that generates a data visualization consisting of one year's worth of cell phone use
+A processing sketch that generates a data visualization consisting of one year's worth of cell phone use.

+To run, download the processing IDE https://processing.org/download/

 ![Screenshot](YSDN4008_P2/data/thumbnail1.png)